yoavnir/specs2016/specs/docs/onepage.md

 * A colon (`:`) can be used in a from-to range, in addition to the hyphen and semicolon supported in CMS Pipelines, as in `5:7` or `5:-5`.
 * **TimeDiff** does not exist in CMS pipelines.
 * **ReDo** does not exist in CMS pipelines.
 * **TODclock** - The mainframe version uses the ESA/390 architecture TOD clock, where the high-order 32 bits represent the time since the 1/1/1900 epoch in units of 1.048576 seconds and the other 32-bit represent fractions of this unit.
-We use the Unis epoch (based at 1/1/1970) with a 64-bit field of nanoseconds.
+We use the Unix epoch (based at 1/1/1970) with a real number (with up to 6 decimal places) of seconds.
 * **DTODclock** does not exist in CMS pipelines.
 * No support for multiple input and output streams.
 * Support tail labels in addition to the head labels from CMS Pipelines